Interacting with SSGs and md via Flask

 npm run dev -- --host 0.0.0.0 --port 4321

-And see that the theme still works.
+And see that the theme still works, even when built:

 But lets apply some new good practices: Makefile first as readme.md can get out-dated